RBC - Fundamentals, Financials, History, and Analysis

 Segment Performance

-RBC Bearings operates through two reportable business segments: Aerospace/Defense and Industrial.
+RBC Bearings operates in two main reportable business segments: Aerospace/Defense and Industrial.

 Conclusion